Trengwainton's places to picnic and play

 While you’re at Trengwainton, there are lots of opportunities to tick off some of your 50 things to do before you’re 11¾.
 For starters you can try bird watching, discover what’s in a pond, or make some wild art from fallen leaves and flowers.

 One thing we love to do at Trengwainton and that’s have fun.
 We’ve a whole range of family events and activities throughout the year, including spring seed planting, Cadbury Easter Egg Hunts, summer den building, pumpkin fun day and a Christmas lantern walk.
 Everyone has their favourite, with some families coming back time and time again.

 Hungry after all that adventure?

-The tea-room is set within its own walled garden so there’s space to play outside, plus there’s a children’s menu, children’s picnic boxes, high chairs and toys in the garden.
+The tea-room is set within its own walled garden so there’s space to play outside, plus there’s a children’s menu, children’s picnic boxes and high chairs.